Stephens City, Virginia: 20th century to present

-Virginia school systems had practiced resistance following the United States Supreme Court ruling in Brown v.
+Virginia school systems had practiced massive resistance following the United States Supreme Court ruling in Brown v.
 Board of Education (1954) that segregated public schools were unconstitutional.
 The United States District Court for the Western District of Virginia ordered Frederick County schools desegregated (including those serving Stephens City) in Brown v.
 County School Board (1964).
 In 1994, Virgil E. Watson was elected as the first African American to serve on the Stephens City Town Council.
 Watson served for one term, from 1994 until 1998.

+In 2003, the lime plant closed, ending around 100 years of limestone production and processing in Stephens City.
 On September 17, 2004, remnants of Hurricane Ivan spawned an F1 tornado that touched down just south of the town along Interstate 81.
 It caused approximately $1 million in damage and injured two people.
 It was one of a record 40 tornadoes to hit northern Virginia that day.
+Renovation of the town's historic center has attracted heritage tourism.
+Anticipating more growth, the town annexed 360 acre of unincorporated Frederick County in 2005, another 100 acre in 2006, and 175 acre in 2007.
+The town celebrated its 250th anniversary on October 12, 2008.
+During the late 2010s and early 2020s, property developments added hundreds of new homes to the town.
+In 2022 voters overwhelmingly approved a bond measure to rehabilitate and renovate the town's former school complex into a new town hall and community space.

 Geography

 The town is located between the Blue Ridge Mountains and the Appalachian Mountains in the northern Shenandoah Valley of Virginia in close proximity to West Virginia, Maryland, and Pennsylvania.
 Washington, D.C., is approximately 70 mi to the east and the center of Baltimore is 105 mi to the northeast by highway.

 According to the U.S. Census Bureau, the town has an area of 6.3 sqkm, of which 0.08 sqkm, or 1.21%, are water.
 The area within the town limits drains south to Stephens Run, a tributary of the Shenandoah River, and east and north to Opequon Creek, a direct tributary of the Potomac River.